readthedocs/blog/securing-build-processes.rst

 Unfortunately, Epydoc is not a strong project for us to rely on currently, as activity has winded down in the past years and it lacks Python 3 support.
-We hope to resolve these issues soon, or look to another solution like `pydoctor`_ that is actively maintained.
+Another project with the same focus is `pydoctor`_, though work to implement Python 3 support is required there too.

 The other source of code execution is the ``conf.py`` file inside Sphinx.
-We have also been working on `readthedocs-build`_, which implements a ``readthedocs.yml`` file that will contain Sphinx configuration.
+We have also been working on `readthedocs-build`_, which implements a ``readthedocs.yml`` file that will move Sphinx configuration into a non-executable format.
 This will remove the last step to remove arbitrary execution in our environment.

 .. _Epydoc: http://epydoc.sourceforge.net/